-TALLAHASSEE, FL (WXL) -- Florida State University and football are synonymous, and thanks to the school’s computer sciences department athletes have an upper hand on the field.
+TALLAHASSEE, Fla.
+(WXL) -- Florida State University and football are synonymous, and thanks to the school’s computer sciences department athletes have an upper hand on the field.

 When it comes to anything, especially sports, practice makes perfect.